kubecost/docs/troubleshooting/troubleshoot-install.md

 ### Local disks showing costs in Assets

-Some cloud providers do not charge you for local disks physically attached to the node (i.e. ephemeral storage).
+Some cloud providers do not charge you for local disks physically attached to the node (e.g. ephemeral storage).
 By default, Kubecost monitors your local disk usage/capacity and applies an associated cost.
 To disable this feature use the following config:

 ```yaml
 kubecostModel: